 A week ago raining season started in Labuan Bajo.
 Even though the land in all the Eastern parts of Indonesia badly needed the rain, it does have its downsides.
 Not only are the clouds blocking our precious sun, but it creates quite some runoff that together with rubbish is being washed into the sea.
-But that’s a story for another day.
-Unfortunately, it seems like the water, sediments, and garbage have flushed away our internet too.
-For five days there is no more connection in our accommodation anymore.
-“Maybe tomorrow?”, is the daily answer.
-Additionally to our nightly blackouts electricity stopped working this morning too.
-It most definitely does not make me happy.
+But that’s a story for another day (Keep your plastic and clean up the rest).
+For now postcards with happy regards from Komodo.

 There goes the internet